akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

   it.println("No more bottles of beer!")
 }
 ```

-Here, we acquire a `PrintWriter`, launch 99 jobs populating it by `"${i.th} asynchronous bottle of beer"` after a random delay, and add `"No more bottles of beer!"` when they're all done.
+Here, we acquire a `PrintWriter`,
+launch 99 jobs populating it by `"${i.th} asynchronous bottle of beer"` after a random delay,
+and add `"No more bottles of beer!"` when they’re all done.
-The function literal where `it.println(…)` is invoked is not a simple `bound` parameter, but one bound to the enclosing `coroutineScope`.
+The function literal where `it.println(…)` is invoked is not a simple `bound` parameter,
+but one bound to the enclosing `coroutineScope`.
 The invocation is still allowed because the `coroutineScope` is itself bound inside the scope where `it` is bound.

 Object-bound return types allow capturing arguments inside freshly created objects:
 ```kotlin